catalyst-cooperative/pudl/docs/data_catalog.rst

 =================== ===========================================================
 Source URL          https://www.eia.gov/electricity/data/eia860/
-Source Format       Microsoft Excel (.xls/.xlsx) Source Years        2001-2017
+Source Format       Microsoft Excel (.xls/.xlsx) Source Years        2001-2018
 Size (Download)     127 MB
 Size (Uncompressed) 247 MB
 PUDL Code           ``eia860``
-Years Liberated     2011-2018
+Years Liberated     2009-2018
-Records Liberated   ~500,000
+Records Liberated   ~600,000
-Issues              `open issues labeled epacems <https://github.com/catalyst-cooperative/pudl/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aeia860>`__
+Issues              `open EIA 860 issues <https://github.com/catalyst-cooperative/pudl/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3Aeia860>`__
 =================== ===========================================================

-Nearly all of the data reported to the EIA on Form 860 is being pulled into the PUDL database for the years 2011-2018.
+Nearly all of the data reported to the EIA on Form 860 is being pulled into the PUDL database for the years 2009-2018.
+This data is tightly integrated with the EIA 923 data, for which we integrate the same set of years.
+We do not anticipate integrating EIA 860 data from before 2009 at at this time, but if you need that data, let us know.

-We are working on integrating the 2009-2010 EIA 860 data, which has a similar format.
-This will give us the same coverage in both EIA 860 and EIA 923, which is good since the two datasets are tightly integrated.

-Currently we are extending the 2011 EIA 860 data back to 2009 as needed to integrate it with EIA 923.

 .. _data-eia923: